AdjacentAspect/AdjacentAspect/README.md

 - 👀 I’m interested in breathing
 - 🌱 I’m currently learning how to breathe
 - 💞️ I’m looking to collaborate on breathing
-- 📫 How to reach me: I live on Earth
+- 📫 How to reach me: I live on planet Earth

 <!---
 AdjacentAspect/AdjacentAspect is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.